GGiecold-zz/Cluster_Ensembles/README.md

 * open a terminal console;
 * enter ```pip install Cluster_Ensembles```

 Any missing third-party dependency should be automatically resolved.
-The installation of this package also automatically compile under the hood and according to the specifications of your machine some code written in C that will later on be required by the Cluster_Ensembles package so as to determine a graph partition.
+As part of the installation of this package, some code written in C that will later on be required by the Cluster_Ensembles package to determine a graph partition is automatically compiled under the hood and according to the specifications of your machine.
 You therefore need to ensure availability of ```CMake``` and ```GNU make``` on your operating system.

 Usage
 -----